NodeScriptLang/guides/src/docs/getting started.md

 ### Magic Link

 Magic Link sign in also available.
-Enter your email and select the "Sign in with Magic Link" button on the login page to send an email containing a unique link for you to login with.
-This link will be be valid for 1 hour after sending.
+Enter your email and click the "Sign in with Magic Link" button on the login page to send an email containing a unique link for you to login with.
+This link will be valid for 1 hour after sending.

 This passwordless process must be repeat on each sign in.